 Ethical & In Compliance

 Prior to obtaining designation as a LAC a landscape company must prove ethical client relations and business practices.
 Is proper insurance coverage carried?
 What is their warranty policy?
-This ensures that each Landscape Accredited Company is in compliance with state, local, and federal statutes and licensing requirements, all providing you piece of mind and comfort.
+This ensures that each Landscape Accredited Company is in compliance with state, local, and federal statutes and licensing requirements, all providing you peace of mind and comfort.